Database Manual · Chapter 4

 SQL Tab — Free Execution

-Type SQL in the top input and press [Run] or Ctrl + Enter.
+Type SQL in the top input and press the [Run] button or F5.

 SQL worth trying often against the sample project: